Cstannahill/CodeTune/backend/README.md

 Once created, the model can be listed with `/api/v1/ollama/models` and used for chat completions via `/api/v1/ollama/chat`.

+### Dataset Upload

+Datasets can be uploaded via `POST /api/v1/datasets/upload` which accepts a file.
+Uploaded datasets are stored under the directory configured in the settings file (defaults to `datasets`).
+They can be listed with `GET /api/v1/datasets/`.

 The API exposes the following new endpoints:

 - `GET /api/v1/ollama/models` - list locally available models